garrandall/popular-music-data/tracks/land-of-confusion-genesis.md

 To make it a place worth living in

-Ooh, Superman, where are you now?
+Oh Superman, where are you now?
 When everything's gone wrong somehow
 The men of steel, the men of power
 Are losing control by the hour